VEZY/PlantBiophysics.jl/docs/src/extending/implement_a_model.md

 end
 ```

-Parameterized types are very useful because they let the user choose the type of the parameters, but still help Julia make the computations fast.
+Parameterized types are very useful because they let the user choose the type of the parameters, and make the computations fast.

 But why not forcing the type such as the following: